lucasmori/toy_useless_box/README.md

-Useless Box
+﻿Useless Box

 A useless box is basically a machine which turns itself off.
-However, with a few additional servos, and a little programming, you're able to blow some live into it and give it some "character" - as well as adding a few surprises for the user...
+However, with a few additional servos, and a little programming...
-TL;DR

 A demo video of the box.
 Because of randomization the video doesn't include all different behavior patterns - there are more...